 While storm watching at the Wickaninnish Inn was named a Canadian Signature Experience by the Canadian Tourism Commission in 2011, it was a memorable destination long before the Inn was even built.
 Back in the day, the McDiarmid family would visit the Inn's eventual site during a storm.
 Running to the rocks from their nearby cabin, they would watch to see where the waves broke, how high they came up onto the rocks and into the forest and where the most spectacular views of the crashing waves could be seen.
 These memories were incorporated into the design of the Inn, making it the best storm watching destination on the coast since its inception.

 Storm Watching Amenities

-For many guests the ultimate yin to the yang of storm watching is time spent in Ancient Cedars Spa located right on the Inn’s Ocean Level.
-In particular the Cedar Sanctuary (a free standing double treatment room) offers clear unobstructed ocean views and unrivaled spa treatments as close to nature’s edge as mother nature and the legal setbacks allow.
+For many guests the ultimate yin to the yang of storm watching is time spent in Ancient Cedars Spa.
+The Cedar Sanctuary (a free-standing double treatment room) offers unobstructed views of the rolling waves to accompany your relaxing treatment.